LanaK-pro/OnlineArtMuseum/README.md

 **_[Online Art Exposition ](https://lanak-pro.github.io/OnlineArtMuseum/index.html)_**

+## You can visit the website by clicking on the navbar on top, clicking on the title brings you back to the top.
+Each section represents art movements that are or have been present at the Institute in Chicago

 Virtual art gallery made using the free and [PUBLIC API](https://www.artic.edu/open-access/public-api) **made by the Art Institute of Chicago**, every API call is contained in a function therefore it was easier for me to exploit these ressources.

 Every icon is an SVG taken from [Svg Repo](https://www.svgrepo.com/) a free website for open licensed SVG.